Tilbury: Tilbury Fort

 The curve and narrowness of the river here made it a suitable place to construct forts for the defence of London against foreign invaders.
 The first permanent fort at Tilbury was a D-shaped blockhouse built in 1539 by Henry VIII and initially called the "Thermitage Bulwark", because it was on the site of a hermitage dissolved in 1536.
 The Tilbury blockhouse was designed to cross-fire with a similar structure at New Tavern, Gravesend.
 During the Armada campaign (1588), the fort was reinforced with earthworks and a palisade, and a boom of chains, ships' masts and cables was stretched across the Thames to Gravesend, anchored by lighters.
 The fort was rebuilt under Charles I and is now owned by English Heritage.

 Governance

-Until 1903, the marshland area was part of the traditional parish and civil parish of Chadwell St Mary, which reached south to the River Thames.
-The parish of Tilbury Docks was established in 1903 and the Tilbury Urban District Council (UDC) in 1912; it merged with Thurrock UDC in 1936.
-This in turn became a borough in 1984 and then the Thurrock Unitary Authority in 1998.
-There are two wards covering the town, each served by two councillors: Tilbury Riverside and Thurrock Park for the southern part and Tilbury St Chad's in the north.
-As of May 2016 there are 3 Labour and 1 UKIP councillors.
-The Member of Parliament for Thurrock is Jackie Doyle-Price.
+There is one tier of local government covering Tilbury, at unitary authority level: Thurrock Council, based in Grays.
+The Tilbury built up area as defined by the Office for National Statistics straddles the two wards of Tilbury Riverside and Thurrock Park, and Tilbury St Chads.

+Administrative history

+Tilbury Fort straddled the ancient parishes of West Tilbury and Chadwell St Mary.
+The latter parish also included the marshland and banks of the Thames west of the fort where the ferry port, railway station and docks were built and the new town of Tilbury was subsequently developed from the late 19th century.

+When elected parish and district councils were established in 1894, Chadwell St Mary was given a parish council and included in the Orsett Rural District.
+It was commented upon at the time that all the parish councillors elected at the first election lived in the nascent town of Tilbury which was growing up around Tilbury Docks at the southern end of the parish, rather than in the older village of Chadwell St Mary to the north or the rural parts of the parish.
+A separate ecclesiastical parish called Tilbury Docks was created in 1903, but the area remained part of the civil parish of Chadwell St Mary.